 No but really.
 This is the kinda content that’s actually healthy to binge.
 In fact, you become more of an awesomesauce manager with every video you watch.

 Congratulations!
-Your bosses just promoted you as a manager, which means new responsibilities, challenges, and exciting opportunities are coming your way.
+Your bosses just promoted you to manager, which means you’ll have new responsibilities, challenges, and exciting opportunities heading your way.

-As a first-time manager, it’s necessary to start on the right foot and gather all the essential tools for your new position; to help you navigate this transition smoothly, I have prepared the ultimate new manager checklist you need to survive your first week.
-Make sure to follow these steps, and you’ll be well-prepared to take on your new role and drive your team to success!
+As a first-time manager, you must start on the right foot and gather all the essential tools for your new position.
+To help you navigate this transition smoothly, I have prepared the ultimate new manager checklist you need to survive your first weeks.
+Follow these steps, and you’ll be well-prepared to take on your new role and drive your team to success!

-The second step in your new manager checklist is to schedule a “meet the team” meeting so you can begin developing rapport with every member.
-When your managers announce you as the new leader, your new team will look for safety indicators from you.
-How you approach this first meeting means everything to how well they adapt to you.
+The minute your managers announce you as the new leader, your new team will look for safety indicators from you.
+How you approach this meeting is everything and will dictate how your team will adapt to you.

 What makes you nervous about this first meeting?
 Comment below!

-Be prepared to sit on your hands figuratively speaking and just listen to what’s happening around you.
-Your observations during this first week will help you to make wise decisions down the road.
+Be prepared to sit on your hands – figuratively speaking – and listen to what’s happening around you.
+Your observations during this period will help you make wise decisions down the road.

 The purpose of this step is so that when you transition your current job to someone else on the team, you have documentation so that training is not by memory and vague information.

-Also, I want you to approach this first step as if next week, someone else would be sitting in your seat doing what you are currently doing, and you couldn’t talk to them.
-Ask yourself, what document would you want to hand them so they would be okay taking over your role?
+I want you to approach this first step as follows: If next week, someone else is sitting in your seat doing what you are currently doing, and you can’t talk to them, document every step and tool so they would be okay mirroring you and taking over your role.

 Don’t wait until you have the green light or the official go.
 You want to start thinking about WHO on the team can transition into your role or if you will be spreading the work.

-Ensure you document all these and communicate the timeline with others affected by this transition.
-The proper plan will get you to a safe destination and a smooth transition.
+Document all of this and communicate the timeline with others affected by this transition.
+Having a proper plan in place will ensure a safe destination and a smooth transition.

 August 18, 2020